cvxopt/cvxopt/src/C/SuiteSparse/README.txt

     CHOLMOD     sparse Cholesky factorization.
 Requires AMD, COLAMD, CCOLAMD, the BLAS, and LAPACK.
 Optionally uses METIS.

-    UFconfig    configuration file for all the above packages.
-The UFconfig/UFconfig.mk is included in the Makefile's of all packages.
-CSparse and RBio do not use UFconfig.
+    SuiteSparse_config    configuration file for all the above packages.
+The SuiteSparse_config/SuiteSparse_config.mk is included in the
+                Makefile's of all packages.
+CSparse and MATLAB_Tools do not use SuiteSparse_config.
+Prior to SuiteSparse Version 4.0.0, this configuration directory was called 'UFconfig'.
+                Version 4.0.0 and later use SuiteSparse_config instead, which is upward compatible with UFconfig.

-    CSparse     a concise sparse matrix package, developed for my upcoming book, "Direct Methods for Sparse Linear Systems", to be published by SIAM.
+    CSparse     a concise sparse matrix package, developed for my book, "Direct Methods for Sparse Linear Systems", published by SIAM.
+Intended primarily for teaching.

     CXSparse    CSparse Extended.
 Includes support for complex matrices and both int or long integers.
+Use this instead of CSparse for production use.

     RBio        read/write sparse matrices in Rutherford/Boeing format